Wago Sondershausen fully automated: State-of-the-art central warehouse revolutionizes company logistics – Image: Xpert.Digital

 Environmentally friendly building technology

-In accordance with the company's sustainability strategy, the responsible handling of resources and energy -efficient technologies were particularly taken into account when planning the new logistics center.
-An outstanding feature is that the new building completely does without fossil fuels.
-Instead, the building is heated by an intelligent heat pump system and has a large -scale photovoltaic system for its own electricity generation.
+In line with the company's sustainability strategy, the responsible use of resources and energy-efficient technologies were given special consideration in the planning of the new logistics center.
+A key feature is that the new building operates entirely without fossil fuels.
+Instead, it is heated by an intelligent heat pump system and features a large-scale photovoltaic system for generating its own electricity.

 Innovative packaging technology

-A special innovation is the introduction of a “paper wrapper” for wrapping pallets - a technology that is used for the first time in German -speaking countries.
-Unlike conventional packaging methods, this special machine used paper instead of plastic film.
-Diana Wilhelm, Vice President Corporate Logistics at WAGO, explains the background: “Sustainability is not an option for WAGO, but a central component of our corporate strategy. [...]
-We also wanted to break new ground in shipping and decided on a paper wrap to reduce the CO2 footprint compared to stretch foil.
+A particularly innovative feature is the introduction of a "paper wrapper" for wrapping pallets – a technology being used for the first time in German-speaking countries.
+Unlike conventional packaging methods, this special machine uses paper instead of plastic film.
+Diana Wilhelm, Vice President Corporate Logistics at Wago, explains the background: "Sustainability is not an option for Wago, but a central component of our corporate strategy. [...]
+We also wanted to break new ground in shipping and opted for a paper wrapper to reduce our CO2 footprint by over 50 percent compared to stretch film.".

-The paper winder works similarly to a classic winder, but wraps the palletized goods with special, fully recyclable paper from responsible fibers.
-This innovative approach aims to sustainably reduce packaging waste.
+The paper wrapper works similarly to a conventional wrapper, but encases the palletized goods in special, fully recyclable paper made from responsibly sourced fibers.
+This innovative approach underscores Wago's commitment to sustainably reducing packaging waste.

 Strategic importance for Wago

-The central location of Sondershausen in the heart of Germany and Europe predestines the location as a “gateway to the world” for Wago.
-The logistics center serves as the linchpin for global shipping and provides state companies in 80 countries and direct customers.
-This strategic position enables WAGO to guarantee quick delivery times: Customers in Germany receive their ordered goods within 24 hours, and deliveries generally take 48 to 72 hours across Europe.
+Sondershausen's central location in the heart of Germany and Europe makes it the ideal "gateway to the world" for Wago.
+The logistics center serves as a hub for worldwide shipping, supplying subsidiaries in 80 countries as well as direct customers.
+This strategic position enables Wago to guarantee fast delivery times: customers in Germany receive their orders within 24 hours, while deliveries across Europe typically take 48 to 72 hours.

-With the expansion of the logistics center, WAGO proactively reacts to the dynamic development of the markets and sets up its distribution logistics capacitive.
-Dr. Heike Sengstschmid, Vice President Operations, emphasizes: "With our new logistics center, we have created the next milestone in the history of WAGO.
-We rely on innovation and sustainability to offer our customers first -class products and optimal service".
+With the expansion of its logistics center, Wago is proactively responding to the dynamic development of the markets and ensuring the future viability of its distribution logistics capacity.
+Dr. Heike Sengstschmid, Vice President Operations, emphasizes: “With our new logistics center, we have reached the next milestone in Wago's history.
+We are committed to innovation and sustainability in order to offer our customers worldwide first-class products and optimal service.”.

-Diana Wilhelm, Vice President Corporate Logistics, adds: “With the current expansion, we bring the topics of automation and digitization to the next level and make our central warehouse scalable for tomorrow's customer requirements”.
-This scalability is crucial to keep up with the continued article and corporate growth and continue to ensure a high delivery service degree.
+Diana Wilhelm, Vice President Corporate Logistics, adds: “With this expansion, we are taking automation and digitalization to the next level and making our central warehouse scalable to meet tomorrow's customer requirements.”
+This scalability is crucial to keeping pace with continued product and company growth and to maintain a high level of delivery service.

 Regional economic importance